michelle-joudrey/swift-init-generator/README.md

 # swift-init-generator
 Uses the Swift parser to generate initializers

+## Deprecation Notice
+This hasn't been updated in a long time.
+Please use the built-in function in Xcode instead.

+## Example
 After selecting lines containing variable declarations, run the extension command to produce the corresponding initializer.

-## Example
 ![Alt Text](https://github.com/michelle-joudrey/swift-init-generator/blob/master/out.gif)

 ## Installation